 OPTIONS FOR EXTENDING THE ITINERARY

-Ukraine International Airlines (UIA) and Air Astana both have useful (and reasonably cheap) flights between Kiev and Almaty in Kazakstan so adding a trip to Central Asia works well
+Ukraine International Airlines (UIA) and Air Astana both have useful (and reasonably cheap) flights between Kyiv and Almaty in Kazakstan so adding a trip to Central Asia works well

-There is a good train service from Kiev to Lviv and from there it is a straightforward hop across the border into Poland
+There is a good train service from Kyiv to Lviv and from there it is a straightforward hop across the border into Poland

 Russia and Belarus are also obvious extensions to the above itinerary